 - The header MUST be attached to the windrower to perform this procedure.
 The cab display module (CDM) automatically adjusts its programming for each header.
-For more information, refer to 4.5 Attaching and Detaching Headers, page 203. - The engine MUST be running to perform this procedure. - 1.
-Turn ignition key to RUN, or start the engine. - 2.
+For more information, refer to 4.5 Attaching and Detaching Headers, page 213. - This procedure requires installation of the optional Hydraulic Center-Link (MD #B4650) . - The engine MUST be running to perform this procedure.

+- 1. Turn ignition key to RUN, or start the engine. - 2.
 Press PROGRAM (A) and SELECT (C) on cab display module (CDM) to enter Programming Mode. - WINDROWER SETUP? is displayed on the upper line.